sergiusens/snappy-docs/usage/channel.md

 ---
-title: "Changing the channel of a snap"
+title: "Change the channel of a snap"
 ---